ucsd-ets/datahub-docker-stack/Documentation/actions.md

 ## `tag.yml`

 This action is run manually and requires an existing tag (most likely 202x.x-main).
-The requirement is that all 4 images had been pushed to Dockerhub AND their manifests (.md files) exist under wiki, like [this](https://github.com/ucsd-ets/datahub-docker-stack/wiki/ucsdets-scipy-ml-notebook-2023.2-main).
+The requirement is that all 3 images had been pushed to GHCR AND their manifests (.md files) exist under wiki, like [this](https://github.com/ucsd-ets/datahub-docker-stack/wiki/ucsdets-scipy-ml-notebook-2023.2-main).
 There is an optional dry-run setting that allows you to verify the output of the action without actually pushing new stable images.

-After being executed, the action pulls each image in the stack from DockerHub using the ``doit tag`` as defined in [dodo.py](/dodo.py) and then pushes them back up to DockerHub using the format "**ucsdets\<image_name\>:\<year\>.\<quarter\>-stable**".
+After being executed, the action pulls each image in the stack from GHCR using the ``doit tag`` as defined in [dodo.py](/dodo.py) and then pushes them back up to GHCR using the format "**ucsdets\<image_name\>:\<year\>.\<quarter\>-stable**".
 For example: **ghcr.io/ucsd-ets/datascience-notebook:2023.2-stable**.

 The tag pulls the images with matching tag to the value the user passes in, regardless of configuration elsewhere.
 For example, if "2021.2-dev" is supplied to the action, it will always try to look for those <image_name>:2021.2-dev and tag them as stable even if the most recent year-quarter prefix is 2023.2.